When it comes to the best train trips in the world, it’s as much about the transportation as the destination

 Gourmet meals…doting service… postcard scenery worth writing home about.
-Thanks to private luxury trains, coddled travelers today can relive the golden age of rail travel on multi-day trips in far-flung corners of the world—from Russia’s Far East to the southern tip of Africa.
+Thanks to private luxury trains, coddled travelers today can relive the golden age of rail travel on the best train trips in far-flung corners of the world—from Russia’s Far East to the southern tip of Africa.

 Here are six train adventures that can be incorporated into an itinerary—or constitute the entire trip.
 All qualify for bragging rights.

 As the natural wonders of British Columbia and Alberta unfold outside the oversized windows, passengers take it all in from the plush reclining seats of this luxury tourist train.
-Each of the glass-domed cars boasts an outdoor viewing area as well.
+Each of the glass-domed cars boasts an outdoor viewing area as well, making this one of the best train trips for those looking to take in the vast grandeur of western Canada.

 On all three routes between Vancouver and the Canadian Rockies vacation magnets of Banff, Lake Louise and Jasper, guests track the ever-changing landscapes of geological eye-poppers, mighty waterfalls and turquoise, glacier-fed lakes as the Rocky Mountaineer weaves alongside steep canyons and through lush forests.
 The train travels only during the day, and there are no sleeper cars.
 The two-day trip includes a hotel night in Kamloops.